 OSMASTON (near Derby) was formerly a civil parish, but under the provisions of the "Derby Corporation Act, 1901", which took effect 9th Nov. in that year, the most populous part was added to the civil parish and county borough of Derby, the remainder, by Local Government Board Order, No. 43,684, dated April 1st, 1902, being amalgamated with Sinfin Moor.
 Added 16 Dec 2010.

+administrative areas in which Osmaston has been placed at times in the past.
 Select one to see a link to a map of that particular area.